Chinese lessor orders ARJ-21 jets in $2.3 billion deal

-The 78-90 seater jets would be delivered over the next five years, and Chinese state-owned planemaker Commercial Aircraft Corporation of China Ltd (Comac) would set up maintenance and after-sales offices in Indonesia as part of the deal.
+The 78-90 seater jets would be delivered over the next five years, and Chinese state-owned planemaker Comac would set up maintenance and after-sales offices in Indonesia as part of the deal.

 The leasing firm, which ordered 20 of Comac's larger C919 narrowbody planes in 2012, said the latest deal reflected its confidence in China-made aircraft, and allowed it more flexibility to provide leasing options for airlines.